Our lawyers represent victims seeking to file a Camp Lejeune Parkinson’s disease lawsuit in all 50 states.

 History of Water Contamination at Camp Lejeune

 Camp Lejeune is a major Marine Corps base in North Carolina that has been in use since World War II.
-From 1953 through 1987 the water supplied to Camp Lejeune was tainted with dangerously high levels of toxic chemicals.
+From 1953 through 1987, the water supplied to Camp Lejeune was tainted with dangerous levels of toxic chemicals.

-The two primary contaminants in the Lejeune drinking water supply during this period were perchloroethylene (PCE) and trichloroethylene (TCE).
+During this period, the two primary contaminants in the Lejeune drinking water supply were perchloroethylene (PCE) and trichloroethylene (TCE).
 Benzene was also named as an additional chemical in the water at Lejeune.

-PCE and TCE are powerful chemicals that were used as solvents in various industries including dry cleaning and cleaning of metal weapons and equipment.
+PCE and TCE are potent chemicals used as solvents in various industries, including dry cleaning and cleaning of metal weapons and equipment.
 The levels of PCE and TCE in the Camp Lejeune water system were several thousand times higher than the maximum safe limits set by public health agencies.

 Later studies into the contamination have estimated that over 1 million people (including former Marines, their families, and civilian employees) were exposed to the Camp Lejeune water over the years.

-Parkinson’s Disease impacts approximately 1% of the United States population above the age of 55 years old.
+Parkinson’s Disease impacts approximately 1% of the United States population above 55.
 The risk of Parkinson’s increases with age.
 The average age of onset is around 61 years old.
 The average duration of the disease is about 13 years.
-Many of the Camp Lejeune Parkinson’s disease cases our lawyers are reviewing are wrongful death claims because the parent or spouse was eventually lost to Parkinson’s or conditions secondary to it.
+Many Camp Lejeune Parkinson’s disease cases our lawyers are reviewing are wrongful death claims because the parent or spouse was eventually lost to Parkinson’s or secondary conditions.

 Identifiable risk factors for Parkinson’s disease include male gender, heredity/family history, exposure to Paraquat, and head injuries.
 But toxins and well water are also strong risk factors.
 Exposure to industrial chemicals, toxins, compounds, and solvents has long been a known risk factor for Parkinson’s.